christophervoigt/styleguide/README.md

 This sample project serves as a starting point for styleguides and module libraries.

-Visit [chlorophyllkid.com/styleguide](https://www.chlorophyllkid.com/styleguide) for an example.
+_Go and visit [chlorophyllkid.com/styleguide](https://www.chlorophyllkid.com/styleguide) for example._

 ## Setup